whosonfirst/go-whosonfirst-sqlite-index/README.md

 # go-whosonfirst-sqlite-index

-Go package for indexing SQLite databases using table constucts defined in the `aaronland/go-sqlite` package and records defined by the `whosonfirst/go-whosonfirst-iterate/v2`
+Go package for indexing SQLite databases using table constucts defined in the `aaronland/go-sqlite` package and records defined by the `whosonfirst/go-whosonfirst-iterate/v2` package.

 ## Documentation